 Turtle and Lizard and Soccer Ball

-Sculptural turtles and lizards are included throughout the pool area and climbing up on the walking stones.
-Turtles and lizards are some of the few commonly seen animals in Cameroon and are of symbolic significance.
-The people of Cameroon have their artistic elements as part of their everyday world that they walk amongst.
-Having a turtle, lizard, and a soccer ball puts elements similar to what one would see in Cameroon into our garden in La Crosse.
+Sculptural turtles and lizards are planned as turtles and lizards common in Cameroon and of symbolic significance.
+The people of Cameroon keep artistic elements as part of their everyday world.
+Having a turtle, lizard, and a soccer ball link our garden to Cameroon gardens.

 Sculptural Fireside with an Adult and Two Children

-Cameroon remains a culture where oral history is shared from generation to generation; after dinner it is common for mothers to share stories with children while sitting around the fire.
-They always keep three large rocks in their fire just in case they wish to cook something (by placing pans of food on the heated rocks).
-In this piece of artwork, there is space on the benches around the “fire” for people to sit amongst the sculptural family.
-There is also be room for an individual using a wheelchair to join the circle.
+Cameroon oral history is shared after dinner around a fire by mothers and children.
+Three large rocks are kept in the fireplace to hold cooking pans.
+This sculpture would include benches around the “fire” for people to sit amongst this sculptural family.
+The design includes room for a person in a wheelchair to join the circle.
 The metal fire could be lit for nighttime.
-The two children would be looking up attentively at their mother.
+The two children would be looking attentively at their mother.

-Dancing is a part of the daily culture in Cameroon.
-In fact, each day, the TV stations play specific dance music for an hour so children can enjoy dance time!
+Dancing is a part of daily culture in Cameroon.
+Daily, TV stations play dance music for an hour so children can enjoy dance time!
 In addition, people dance frequently to drum music.
-For our sculptures, we have two girls and a boy situated around a drum.
+This sculpture would feature two girls and a boy situated around a drum.
 (Children are revered in Cameroon culture.)

-There is a stylized entryway between the Irish garden and the Cameroon garden.
-In Cameroon, these entryways are common.
-They are often made with square decorative blocks featuring symbolic animals such as the spider, lion, and lizard.
+A stylized entryway is proposed as you enter the Cameroon garden from the Ireland garden.
+In Cameroon, entryways are common, often square decorative blocks featuring symbolic animals such as the spider, lion, and lizard.